RyanAbbottData/DataSciencePortfolio/README.md

 In this notebook, I attempt to generate a time-series regression model that predicts the frequency of theft, robbery, and burglary crimes occuring at residences in Chicago.
 ## Determining the Spending Habits of Online Shoppers
 In this notebook, I use Google Analytics from an online shop to build a classifier that predicts a customer's buying habits.
+## Predicting NBA Teams' Wins in a Season
+This R markdown file uses NBAStatR, a Basketball Reference API wrapper, to mine data and perform linear regression to predict the number of wins a team will record in a season.